facebook/fresco/docs/01-writing-custom-views.md

 ### DraweeHolders

 There will always be times when `DraweeViews` won't fit your needs.
 You may need to show additional content inside the same view as your image.
-You might to show multiple images inside a single view.
+You might need to show multiple images inside a single view.

-We provide two alternate classes you can use to host your Drawee:
+We provide two alternative classes you can use to host your Drawee:

 * `DraweeHolder` for a single image
 * `MultiDraweeHolder` for multiple images